 Production work such as packing goods, replenishing supplies or conveyorbelting are characterised by terms such as 'monotonous', 'boring' and 'mind-numbing'.
 This type of work is also often the cause of RSI, Repetitive Strain Injury.
 A condition that arises from frequently performing the same movement.
 A robot, on the other hand, is very good at frequently performing the same movement and will not experience the work as boring either.
 By having a robot perform the work of a production worker, the production worker could focus on other tasks.
 Tasks that require creativity and solution-oriented thinking such as maintenance or quality control.

 By giving employees creative and solution-oriented tasks, the work they do is enriched, it is not monotonous or boring and it contributes to the personal development of people.
 It also stimulates diversity and flexibility, creating an attractive working environment.
-These factors make employees more happy with the work they do, more involved in the work they do and more productive.
+These factors make employees more happy with the work they do, more involved in the work they do and more productive, especially for SME companies.
 In principle, you kill two birds with one stone because innovation and robotisation also increase productivity.